Categories: Business

 Shane O'Leary

-'A 'digital geek' in the coolest sense, Shane @shaneoleary1 works in Dublin agency land with Target McConnells as strategic planner.
+'A 'digital geek' in the coolest sense, Shane @shaneoleary1 works in Dublin agency land with Target McConnells as a strategic planner.
 Keenly interested in brand strategy, storytelling, technology and transmedia, he's a frequent commentator on the Irish marketing landscape and keeps his own blog at http://shaneoleary.me.
 He's also a devout Leinster Rugby fan and sports devotee.'

 View Comments